-mentorship and induction program required under mentorship and induction program required under ARM 10.55.701(5)(b); ARM 10.55.701(5)(b); identify what skill sets are to be evaluated; (iii) identify what skill sets are to be evaluated (iv) include both formative and summative elements; (iv) include both formative and summative elements; and and (v) include an assessment of the educator's (v) include an assessment of the educator's effectiveness in supporting every student in meeting effectiveness in supporting every student in meeting rigorous learning goals through the performance of the rigorous learning goals through the performance of the educator's duties. educator's duties. (b) The Superintendent of Public Instruction shall (b) The Superintendent of Public Instruction shall develop \ and publish model evaluation instruments that comply with develop and publish model evaluation instruments that this rule in collaboration with the MEA-MFT, Montana Rural comply with this rule in collaboration with the MEA-MFT, Montana Rural Education Association, Montana School Education Association, Montana School Boards Association, Boards Association, School Administrators of Montana, and School Administrators of Montana, and Montana Small Montana Small School Alliance.
+(a) The evaluation system used by a school district for (a) The evaluation system used by a school district for licensed staff shall, at a minimum: licensed staff shall, at a minimum: (i) be conducted on at least an annual basis with (i) be conducted on at least an annual basis with regard to nontenure staff and according to a regular regard to nontenure staff and according to a regular schedule adopted by the district for all tenure staff; schedule adopted by the district for all tenure staff; (ii) be aligned with applicable district goals, standards (ii) be aligned with applicable district goals, standards of the Board of Public Education, and the district's of the Board of Public Education, and the district's mentorship and induction program required under mentorship and induction program required under ARM 10.55.701(5)(b); ARM 10.55.701(5)(b): (iii) identify what skill sets are to be evaluated identify what skill sets are to be evaluated: (iv) include both formative and summative elements; (iv) include both formative and summative elements; and (v) include an assessment of the educator's (v) include an assessment of the educator's effectiveness in supporting every student in meeting effectiveness in supporting every student in meeting rigorous learning goals through the performance of the rigorous learning goals through the performance of the educator's duties. educator's duties (b) The Superintendent of Public Instruction shall develop (b) The Superintendent of Public Instruction shall and publish model evaluation instruments that comply with develop and publish model evaluation instruments that comply with this rule in collaboration with the MEA-MFT, this rule in collaboration with the MEA-MFT, Montana Rural Montana Rural Education Association, Montana School Education Association, Montana School Boards Association, School Administrators of Montana, and Montana Small Boards Association.
+School Administrators of Montana, and Montana Small School Alliance.
 A school district adopting School Alliance.
-A school district adopting and using one of and using one of the model instruments shall be construed to have complied with this rule, though use of one of the with this rule, though use of one of the models shall not be models shall not be required provided that the district's required provided that the district's evaluation instrument evaluation instrument and process substantially conforms to and process substantially conforms to the requirements set the requirements set forth in this section. forth in this section.
-(5) The local board of trustees shall: (5)(3)The local board of trustees shall ∶(a) establish (a) establish conditions that contribute to a positive conditions that contribute to a positive school climate school climate which: which: (i) keep parents/guardians up to date on students' (a) (i) keep parents/guardians up to date on students' progress; progress; implement family and community engagement (ii) engage in a continuous school improvement strategies as found in 10.55.722; and process; and (b) engage in a continuous school improvement (b) establish mentoring and induction programs to assist process; and licensed staff in meeting teaching standards as defined in (b) establish mentoring and induction programs to assist ARM 10.55.701(4)(a) and (b). licensed staff in meeting teaching standards as defined in ARM 10.55.701(4)(a) and (b).
-(4) The local board of trustees shall develop, with stakeholder input, a district mission and vision that aligns to the district graduate profile.
-(5) The local board of trustees with meaningful stakeholder involvement shall establish and implement policies that: (a) provide for the safety and wellbeing of all students; 1
+A school district adopting and using one of the model instruments shall be construed to have complied and using one of the model instruments shall be construed to with this rule, though use of one of the models shall not be have complied with this rule, though use of one of the required provided that the district's evaluation instrument models shall not be required provided that the district's and process substantially conforms to the requirements set evaluation instrument and process substantially conforms to forth in this section. the requirements set forth in this section.
+(5) The local board of trustees shall: (5)(3)The local board of trustees shall: (a) establish (a) establish conditions that contribute to a positive conditions that contribute to a positive school climate school climate which: which: (i) keep parents/quardians up to date on students' (a) (i) keep parents/guardians up to date on students' progress; implement family and community engagement progress; Recommending a new rule for mentorship and (ii) engage in a continuous school improvement strategies as found in 10.55.722; and induction, while updating the model based on research (b) engage in a continuous school improvement process; and models and best practices.
+ARM 10.55.723 (b) establish mentoring and induction programs to assist process, and, licensed staff in meeting teaching standards as defined in ARM 10.55.701(4)(a) and (b).